AedanMurphy/Udacity_projects-/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-In this project I create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+In this project I create an asynchronous web app that uses Web API and user data to dynamically update the UI with weather information from the zipcode provided.

 ## Features